ragab0/comfy_store/README.md

 - Figma
 - Express.js
 - Node.js
+- Render for deployment

 ## Preview

 [Comfy Rooms App](https://comphy-store.vercel.app/) or https://comphy-store.vercel.app/

 ## Note
-- The server is created with different structures depent on the request type such as when you sending request to fetch products, you got on a list.
-And when you sending a request in order to get on a specific product, the response retrned on one step O(1) the structure is an object of Map structure (you can't do that on nextjs server as the structures w'll rerender the structure in every request that server got on);

-- It is 50% back-end and 50% front-end, means that i *handledSingleProduct* on the **on server** on a specific route, and filters done on the **client side** using redux, as i'm also practice on it :)
+- The Express API architecture is designed to be flexible and adaptable to different request types.
+For example, when a request is made to fetch a signifact product of our products list, the server returns it in a single step (O(1)).
+This is achieved by using a Map structure to store the products data.
+Similarly, when a request is made to get a specific product.
+This approach is not possible in Next.js servers, as the structures would be re-rendered on every request, which would significantly impact performance.

+- The Express API uploaded on render better than vercel server;